carbonfive/razor-phoenix/README.md

 ## Notes
   * You will see warnings from several dependencies the first time they're compiled.
-    This is because many of them have not yet been upgraded for elixir 1.4, and they can be ignored.
+    This is because many of them have not yet been upgraded for elixir 1.4; these can be safely ignored.

 ## Learn more about Phoenix